 BL: Client missions with DroneBase are clear cut and simple.
 Examples and standards are provided and staff clarify things via phone or by e-mail very quickly.
 DroneBase is really a service provider to customers, as well as its pilots.
 For me, it’s a good change of pace.
 A lot of my other photography work requires more marketing, paperwork and sales savvy.
-Real estate client missions, which require photo and video, are straightforward.
+Real estate client missions, which require drone photo and video services, are straightforward.
 However, I enjoy learning and I'm looking forward to insurance and other missions.
 My sister and I are caretakers for my mother and the flexibility DroneBase offers really helps me navigate around her daycare and doctor appointments.

 Some Professional (or "Client" Missions) are more intense than others.
 Here, Bill shares some of the more difficult moments he's had to navigate as a Pro Pilot: